 Just as in Victorian times, visitors will stroll along The Promenade and visit the colourful Ornamental Gardens.
-The Cumbrian Coastal Way runs along the promenade and there are fine views across the bay to the Bowland Fells, the Arnside and Silverdale Area of Outstanding Natural Beauty.
-Plenty of cafes and interesting shops are set in the quiet retreat of the town.
+The Cumbria Coastal Way runs along the promenade and there are fine views across the bay to the Bowland Fells and the Arnside and Silverdale Area of Outstanding Natural Beauty.
+Plenty of artisan cafes and interesting shops are set in the quiet retreat of the town.
 There is plenty of holiday accommodation including hotels catering for visitors and conferences.

 The estuary and the countryside around Grange is popular with nature enthusiasts where a wide range of birds can be seen.
 There are also several nature reserves and sites of special scientific interest.

 The Tourist Information Centre, located in the Victoria Hall, is only a 7 minute walk from the railway station.